Breed Standards : Terrier Group : Miniature Schnauzer

 TEETH - The Miniature Schnauzer has a complete set of large, evenly spaced, white teeth meeting in a scissors bite.

 Fault: Level bite.

-NOSE - Nose is black and of good size.
+NOSE - Nose is always black, and of good size.

 EYES - Eyes are small, oval in shape, and dark brown in color.
 They are set wide apart and deeply under the brow.
-Eye rims are darkly pigmented.
-The Miniature Schnauzer has an alert and less hard-bitten expression than most of the other terriers.
+Eye rim pigment is black.

 Faults: Light eyes; large or prominent eyes.